Penne baked with leeks and mushrooms

 And then there's assembling and making sure it doesn’t overflow and overboil out of the dish.
 And cutting it neatly into portions instead of, as your gut instinct dictates, ramming a spoon into the middle and eating it straight out of the pan.
 What an effort.
 Still, it's totally worth it about once every three years.

-Penne pasta bake
+Easy-peasy pasta bake

-But you can have a pasta bake the easy way and this is what I’m suggesting here.
-Basically cook the pasta as if you wanted it fresh, but then let it hang about for a bit, throw in some extra cheese and stick it in the oven.
+But you can have a pasta bake the easy way and this is what I’m suggesting with this recipe.
+Basically, you cook the pasta as if you wanted it fresh (pastasciutta to Italians), but then scoop it into a gratin dish, throw in some extra cheese and stick it in the oven.

-- 2 medium leeks, sliced
+- 2 medium leeks, trimmed and sliced

 - salt and pepper

-- 100g mushrooms, sliced (I used oysters, roughly torn)
+- 100g (1 cup) mushrooms, sliced

-- a small bunch of dill, chopped
+- a small bunch of dill, finely chopped

 - 2 large cloves of garlic

-- 50g mascarpone or double cream
+- 50g (2 tbsp.) mascarpone or double cream

-- 150g asiago or cooking mozzarella cheese
+- 150g (1 cup) cooking mozzarella cheese

 2. In another large pan or skillet melt the butter and add the leeks.
 Season with salt and pepper and cook on medium-high heat until they start to caramelise.
-Throw in the mushrooms, dill, pressed garlic and cook covered for about 5 minutes until the mushrooms have wilted.
+Add the mushrooms, dill, pressed garlic and cook covered for about 5 minutes until the mushrooms have wilted.
 Add the mascarpone or cream, mix well and cook on low heat for another 5-10 minutes.

-7. 10 minutes before the end of baking time sprinkle with the rest of the parmesan – or reserve it to add straight onto the plates.
+7. 10 minutes before the end of baking time sprinkle with the rest of the Parmesan or reserve it to add straight onto the plates.